ghamadi/react-nimble-store/README.md

 It provides a simple API to create a store, access and update its state, and subscribe to state changes.
 It leverages the Context API under the hood, but enhances it with a subscription-based approach to ensure optimal performance and minimal re-rendering.

 ## Motivation
 The main drawback when using the Context API is that _all_ consumers re-render when the state of the provider changes.
 The higher up the component tree the provider is, the higher the performance impact.
-However, Contexts remain very effective - and very flexible - tools to share state.
+However, React Context remain a very effective - and very flexible - tool to share state.

-This library targets the efficiency drawback in a rather simple, lightweight approach that rotates around the Context API.
+This library targets that efficiency drawback in a rather simple, lightweight approach that rotates around the Context API.
 In essence, a Store is not much more than a supercharged Context, and the API for using it was designed to be as close as possible to that of the Context API.

 ## Features
 - Simple API for creating a store and accessing its state